-- (a) represent and serve the interests of shareholders by overseeing and appraising the Company's strategies, policies and performance.
-This includes overseeing the financial and human resources the Company has in place to meet its objectives and reviewing management performance; - (b) protect and optimise Company performance and build sustainable value for shareholders in accordance with any duties and obligations imposed on the Board by law and the Company's constitution and within a framework of prudent and effective controls that enable risk to be assessed and managed; - (c) set, review and monitor compliance with the Company's values and governance framework (including establishing and observing high ethical standards); - (d) ensure shareholders are kept informed of the Company's performance and major developments affecting its state of affairs.
+- represent and serve the interests of shareholders by overseeing and appraising the Company's strategies, policies and performance.
+This includes overseeing the financial and human resources the Company has in place to meet its objectives and reviewing management performance; - (b) protect and optimise Company performance and build sustainable value for shareholders in accordance with any duties and obligations imposed on the Board by law and the Company's constitution and within a framework of prudent and effective controls that enable risk to be assessed and managed; - set, review and monitor compliance with the Company's values and governance framework (including establishing and observing high ethical standards and monitoring alignment of the culture within the Company); - (d) ensure shareholders are kept informed of the Company's performance and major developments affecting its state of affairs.